Spinal Traction At Home For Neck & Back Pain Relief

 Techniques Of Use

 Generally, there are two techniques of applying traction to the spine: Static & Intermittent.
 With static traction, the force is applied and held for a period of time (usually 5 – 20 minutes) then released.
 Using intermittent traction, the force is applied, then released.
 This is repeated a number of times (usually 5 – 15 minutes).
 The reasoning behind intermittent is that it pumps the disc, allowing better transfer of fluid and nutrients.
 However, it is clear that this is not always the case.
 While various studies indicate preference of one technique over the other, it seems that the condition of the disc may be the guide as to which techniques will provide better results.
+There is also dynamic cervical traction.

 - According to a 2017 study in Musculoskeletal Science and Practice, in middle aged individuals, static traction provided better transfer or diffusion of water into the disc than in younger individuals.
 Older discs tend to have more degeneration and less pliability, therefore; age or more specifically condition of the disc may indicate the best technique to use.
 The more degenerated the disc, the more likely for a better response to static traction rather than devices that “pump the disc” intermittently.